georgian-io-archive/foreshadow/README.rst

 Tutorial
 ------------
-We also have a jupyter notebook tutorial to go through more features: TODO add the notebook.
+We also have a jupyter notebook tutorial to go through more details under the `examples` folder

 Documentation
 -------------